bobf/web_fetch/README.md

 # WebFetch

 ```
-And it turns out she's got everything I want
-All rolled into one
+Better all together than just one at a time
                                --Nickelback
 ```

 ## Overview